-The Help Desk is a part of Technology Services and provides support to students, faculty, and staff who are experiencing technical difficulties, building issues, or just have a question they do not know how to answer.
+The Help Desk is a part of Mid's Information Technology department and provides support to students, faculty, and staff who are experiencing technical difficulties, building issues, or just have a question they do not know how to answer.

-If you are experiencing any problems with technology, a classroom issue, need a key issued, or just need a question answered you can contact the Help Desk.
+If you are experiencing any problems with technology, a classroom issue, or just need a question answered you can contact the Help Desk.
 Our staff includes trained Help Desk personnel as well as technical professionals.
 If we cannot answer submitted questions, we connect you to someone who can.